12 Taking Action

-Signaling Ena to stay, Josah worked his way down, while Ena stared.
+Signaling Ena to stay, Josah worked his way down while Ena stared.
 Her belly was full, and the barn cool.
-These were perfect conditions for the cat to settle down, for now.
+These were perfect conditions for the cat to settle down.
 Josah walked out the front, closing the door with care.

 There was some activity around the Square, with a few people leaving the city.
 Josah wondered where these people were going, something he would ask Eva.
 His walk to the Manor was quick and uneventful.

 Graybard and Caleb sat at the table in the garden.
 As the cooler days were ahead, the brisk morning was a nice break from the intense heat of the day.
 “Where’s Eva and Conall?”
 Josah asked as he grabbed a bacon crisp.